Lukazzz-RZ/ML-particle-pulse-reconstruction/README.md

 and reconstructs channel-wise sampled waveforms.

-This part is useful for connecting the synthetic reconstruction pipeline with real or detector-simulation data stored in ROOT format.
+This part connects the synthetic reconstruction pipeline with ROOT-based detector data.

-ROOT files are not included in this repository.
+ROOT files are not included in the repository.

 ---